younesbelkada/blog/hf-bitsandbytes-integration.md

 [![Open In Colab: BLOOM-3b demo](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qOjXfQIAULfKvZqwCen8-MoWKGdSatZ4?usp=sharing)

-## Scope of improvements
+# Scope of improvements

 This approach, in our opinion, greatly improves access to very large models.
 With no performance degradation, it enables users with less compute to access models that were previously inaccessible.
 We've found several areas for improvement that can be worked on in the future to make this method even better for large models!

-### Inference speed and slowing down on smaller models
+## Inference speed and slowing down on smaller models

 For very large language models, we have observed that we nearly maintain the same inference speed using the native model as opposed to the mixed-8bit model (see attached experiments on BLOOM-176B).

-However, due to the numerous internal casting steps, together with the outlier detection procedure that take place inside each 8bit-Linear layer, this method can significantly slow down inference speed on small models (models with less than 6b parameters).
+However, due to the overhead of quantization, together with the outlier detection procedure that take place inside each 8bit-Linear layer, this method can significantly slow down inference speed on small models (models with less than 6b parameters).

-One could attempt to improve that in the future and see how the inference speed can be decreased, probably by avoiding the casting operations or writing more efficient CUDA kernels.
+One could attempt to improve that in the future and see how the inference speed can be decreased, probably by making the outlier extraction more efficient or parallelizing the outlier and non-outlier matrix multiplication which are currently done sequentially.

-### Saving 8-bit state dicts on the Hub
+## Saving 8-bit state dicts on the Hub

 8-bit state dicts cannot currently be loaded directly into the 8-bit model after being pushed on the Hub.
 This is due to the fact that the statistics (remember `weight.CB` and `weight.SCB`) computed by the model are not currently stored or taken into account inside the state dict, and the `Linear8bitLt` module does not support this feature yet.
 We think that having the ability to save that and push it to the Hub might contribute to greater accessibility.
-### CPU support
+## CPU support

 CPU devices do not support 8-bit cores, as was stated at the beginning of this blogpost.
 Can we, however, get past that?
 Running this module on CPUs would also significantly improve usability and accessibility.

-### Scaling up on other modalities
+## Scaling up on other modalities

 Currently, language models dominate very large models.
 Leveraging this method on very large vision, audio, and multi-modal models might be an interesting thing to do for better accessibility in the coming years as these models become more accessible.

-## Credits
+# Credits

 Huge thanks to the following who contributed to improve the readability of the article as well as contributed in the integration procedure in `transformers` (listed in alphabetic order):
 JustHeuristic (Yozh),